hal9000cc/pyita/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/pyita)
 ![Python Version from PEP 621 TOML](https://img.shields.io/python/required-version-toml?projectUrl=https://github.com/hal9000cc/pyita)

-Fast and simple technical analysis library for Python.
+**pyita** is a simple and fast technical analysis library for Python, written in pure Python with NumPy and Numba for maximum performance.
+It is ideal for Python-based financial market analysis, algorithmic trading, and working with data from any source.

 ## Features